SimoMart88/rpic/README.md

 Built-in scheduling system provides automated task execution and periodic device monitoring, enabling hands-free operation and reliable system maintenance.
 ![Task Automation](docs/overview/DeviceSchedule.png)

+## Real-World Use Case: Automated Cabinet Cooling System

+I used this application to create an intelligent temperature-controlled ventilation system for equipment cabinet that require temperature regulation.

+### Problem
+Electronic equipment housed in cabinets or enclosures often generates heat that needs to be managed.
+Simple always-on fans waste energy and create unnecessary noise, while no ventilation can lead to overheating and equipment failure.

+### Solution
+Using this application with sensors and relays, I created an automated cooling system that:

+- **Monitors** inside and outside cabinet temperatures using DHT22 sensors
+- **Calculates** the temperature differential between environments
+- **Controls** exhaust/intake fans via relay switches based on intelligent logic
+- **Optimizes** energy usage by only running fans when beneficial

+### Hardware Setup
+- **Inside sensor**: DHT22 temperature/humidity sensor mounted inside the cabinet
+- **Outside sensor**: DHT22 sensor positioned in the ambient environment
+- **Fan control**: Relay module connected to cabinet ventilation fans
+- **Controller**: Raspberry Pi running the application

+### Benefits
+- **Energy efficient**: Fans only run when cooling is actually beneficial
+- **Equipment protection**: Prevents overheating damage
+- **Automated operation**: No manual intervention required
+- **Cost effective**: Reduces electricity consumption compared to always-on systems
+- **Scalable**: Can be applied to multiple cabinets or zones

+This use case demonstrates how the application can bridge sensor data input with physical world control outputs to create practical automation solutions.

 # Installation
 * Download release file into the target RaspberryPI
 * Unzip the file into a temp folder